John McCrae: Biography

 McCrae graduated in 1898.
 He was first a resident house-officer at Toronto General Hospital, then in 1899 at Johns Hopkins Hospital in Baltimore, Maryland.
-In 1900 McCrae served in South Africa as a lieutenant in the Royal Canadian Artillery (RCA) during the Second Boer War (1899 to 1902), and upon his return was appointed professor of pathology at the University of Vermont, where he taught until 1911; he also taught at McGill University in Montreal, Quebec.

-In 1902, he was appointed resident pathologist at Montreal General Hospital and later became assistant pathologist to the Royal Victoria Hospital in Montreal, Quebec.
+In 1901, he was appointed professor of pathology at the University of Vermont, where he taught until 1911; he also taught at McGill University in Montreal, Quebec.
+In 1902, he was appointed resident pathologist at Montreal General Hospital and later became assistant pathologist to the Royal Victoria Hospital in Montreal.
 In 1904, he was appointed an associate in medicine at the Royal Victoria Hospital.
 Later that year, he went to England where he studied for several months and became a member of the Royal College of Physicians.

 In 1905, McCrae set up his own practice although he continued to work and lecture at several hospitals.
 The same year, he was appointed pathologist to the Montreal Foundling and Baby Hospital.
 In 1908, he was appointed physician to the Alexandra Hospital for Contagious Diseases.

 In 1910, he accompanied Lord Grey, the Governor General of Canada, on a canoe trip to Hudson Bay to serve as expedition physician.
+Lord Grey marvelled that "You were able to beat the record of the Arabian Nights, for I believe the 3000 miles of our travels were illumined by as many stories."

-McCrae was the co-author, with J.G.
-Adami, of a medical textbook, A Text-Book of Pathology for College Students of Medicine (1912; 2nd ed., 1914).
+McCrae was the co-author, with J. G. Adami, of a medical textbook, A Text-Book of Pathology for College Students of Medicine (1912; 2nd ed., 1914).

 McCrae was the founding member of the University Club of Montreal.

+McCrae proposed to his sister-in-law Nona Gwyn but was refused.
+Apart from weekly letters to his mother the poet was very private about any romantic relationships.
+In 2011, McCrae's sexuality was questioned by staff of the Bytown Museum, causing some controversy.
+The Museum’s director of development later referred questions about the theory to Ottawa historian Glenn Wright, who denied involvement and said the idea had been presented to him by a museum curator.
+According to McCrae biographer John F. Prescott and McCrae House curator Bev Dietrich, there is no evidence that McCrae was gay.